mateusmcg/angular-table-restful/README.md

 #### atEllipsis

-   - This attribute is responsible for adding a '...' at the end of each cell when it's content is too large. e.g.:
+   - This attribute is responsible for adding a '...' at the end of each cell when it's content is too large.
+Its a default behavior, in case you don't want it add the attribute and set it to false. e.g.:
 ```html
 <table at-ellipsis="false">
 ```